CopernicaMarketingSoftware/Documentation/Mailerq/4.0/smtp-server.md

 To prevent that MailerQ exhausts the max number of open TCP connections that is allowed by the OS, you can set a "smtp-maxsize" setting.
-There will never be more than this number of total incoming and outgoing connections.
+There will never be more than this number of total _incoming_ and _outgoing_ connections.

-All SMTP traffic is handled in one or more separate threads.
+All SMTP traffic is handled by separate threads.
 The number of threads that are started for SMTP traffic can be set with the "smtp-threads" setting.
+Increasing this value can give a real boost to MailerQ's performance and we recommend to set it close to the number of CPU's that you have in your machine.

+**Important!** The "smtp-connections" and "smtp-threads" variables are meaningful for _outgoing_ connections as well!

 ## Multiple IP addresses

-If you have not used the "smtp-ip" setting and you run MailerQ on a server with multiple IP addresses, the SMTP server is available on all these addresses too.
+If you have not used the "smtp-ip" setting and you run MailerQ on a server with multiple IP addresses, the SMTP server is available on all the server's IP addresses.
 A client can therefore choose to which IP address to send your mail.
 MailerQ recognizes the IP address to which the mail was originally submitted, stores that information in the JSON message, and when the mail is finally forwarded to the internet, it will be sent out from _exactly